Zedonboy/portfolio/src/pages/articles/how-to-programmatically-topup-icp-canister/index.md

 dfx new auto_topup
 ```

-In the backend subfolder, your cargo.toml should be similar to the below
+In the backend subfolder, your cargo.toml should be similar to the one below

 ```toml
 //... other attributes